-Aalto University have now developed a measurement technique known as Scanning Droplet Adhesion Microscopy (SDAM) in order to understand and characterize the wetting properties of superhydrophobic materials.
+Researchers from Aalto University have now developed a measurement technique known as Scanning Droplet Adhesion Microscopy (SDAM) in order to understand and characterize the wetting properties of superhydrophobic materials.

 Our novel microscope will promote the understanding of how wetting emerges from surface microstructures.
 The measuring instrument can also detect microscopic defects of the surface, which could allow coating manufacturers to control the quality of materials.
 Defects in self-cleaning, anti-icing, anti-fogging, anti-corrosion or anti-biofouling products can impeach the functional integrity of the whole surface.

 Professor Robin Ras from Aalto University School of Science.

 SDAM is very sensitive and 1000 times more accurate than the most advanced wetting characterization methods.
 It is also capable of measuring minuscule features and inconsistencies of surfaces containing microscale resolution.
 Currently available instruments for measuring droplet adhesion forces can only detect forces down to a micronewton level – not adequately sensitive for superhydrophobic surfaces.

 We have used a droplet of water to measure the water-repellent properties of a surface by recording the very tiny nanonewton force when the droplet touches the surface and when it separates from the surface.
 By measuring on many locations with micrometer spacing between the measurement points, we can construct a two-dimensional image of the surface’s repellency, called a wetting map.

 Professor Quan Zhou from Aalto University School of Electrical Engineering.